OpenReferralUK/human-services/README.md

 Here is [Swagger documentation for the API based on alpha web-sevices](http://api.porism.com/ServiceDirectoryService/swagger-ui.html).
 API responses for methods which get services, organizations, etc are in the schema’s JSON format.

 Different API endpoints will be supported for different databases.
 Currently the http://api.porism.com/ServiceDirectoryService/ end point serves historic Bristol services data for illustration with no guarantees on accuracy.
+A few demonstration services with all properties populated are being added to the end point http://api.porism.com/ServiceDirectoryServiceDemo/.

 We’ll provide a tool to help construct API calls and visualise results.